Godzilla: King of the Monsters (2019 film): Creature design

 The film reclassifies the monsters' designation from "MUTOs" to "Titans".
 For the monsters, Dougherty wanted their designs to emit a godly presence and evoke a sense of worship, stating, "Primitive man saw these creatures, and you want to give them a presence that would make him drop to his knees and bow to this god...It can't just look like big dinosaurs.
 Jurassic Park has that covered.
 These have to be distinct.
 They have to be their own thing.
 They're Titans."
 The director instructed the designers to look at the original designs from every era and "distill those silhouettes and those key traits into something more modern."
 It was important for the director that the Titans were not just treated as monsters but "very large animals with a distinct thought process."

 For Godzilla, Dougherty wished to put back the "God in Godzilla".
 He liked the design that Gareth Edwards and Matt Allsopp conceived but wanted to tweak it by adding the dorsal plates of the 1954 iteration, as well as making the claws and feet bigger to make Godzilla look like a more powerful predator.
 The director had the sound design team expand on Godzilla's roar by making it sound closer to the roars of the 1954 incarnation, stating, "I think they did a great job with Godzilla's roar in the first movie.
 I pushed them a little bit further to bring it even closer to the (1954) original even more."

 For Rodan, elements of volcanic rock were added to the scales and skin color to make Rodan look capable of living inside of a volcano.
 Dougherty wanted Rodan's design to resemble something that "Mother Nature could have created."
 The designers were instructed to not just look at Pteranodons but at various birds such as vultures, eagles, and hawks due to birds being related to dinosaurs.
 Dougherty described Rodan as a "bit of a rogue...you never quite know where his loyalties lie".
 The director further described Rodan as a "massive A-bomb" that brings "speed and ferocity."
-Tom Woodruff Jr. and Amalgamated Dynamics provided the design for Rodan.
-The Rodan chase scene was the first pre-viz sequence produced to be used as a pitch to Legendary.
+Tom Woodruff Jr. and Amalgamated Dynamics provided the creature design for Rodan.
+The Rodan pursuit scene was the first pre-viz sequence produced to be used as a pitch to Legendary.